piratefsh/piratefsh.github.io/_posts/2019-01-07-computer-art-history---part-2.markdown

 A particularly notable microfilm plotter was the SC-4020, which was a peripheral device to the IBM 7090/7094.
 There is a whole book written on the SC-4020 and it's use at Bell Labs in the 60s and 70s: _Peripheral Vision
 Bell Labs, the S-C 4020, and the Origins of Computer Art_ by Zabet Patterson (MITPress [link](https://mitpress.mit.edu/books/peripheral-vision)).
 It's a good read and captures the zeitgeist of computer graphics at the time and I'd totally recommend.

-The SC-4020 is a special one because it was used to make the first ever known computer animation in 1963.
-It was created by E.E.
-Zajac and it simulated the motion of a communications satellite around the earth [^6]

 <video src="/assets/images/compart-history/sc4020/zajac.mp4" alt="CalComp 565 drawing a sine wave on paper" width="600" autoplay muted loop></video>
-_The first known computer animation: Simulation of a Two-Gyro Gravity Gradient Attitude Control System by E. E. Zajac, 1963[^8]_
+_The first known computer animation was created by the SC-4020.
+It was titled "Simulation of a Two-Gyro Gravity Gradient Attitude Control System" by E. E. Zajac, 1963[^8]_

-The microfilm plotter has also it's special place in Bell Labs and was used in a number of creative applications in collaboration with their engineers and artists in residence.
+The microfilm plotter had a special place in Bell Labs and was used in a number of creative applications in collaboration with their engineers and artists in residence.
 I'd recommend checking out _Peripheral Vision_ if you're interested in this.
+I'll be leaving out microfilm plotters for this article as it is it's own article to be explored in a future post.

 Analogous devices to the plotters that are still in use today are CNC machines, laser cutters or 3D printers.
 Also interesting to note is that the term "plotter" is still used today to refer to large format printers, though now they work with inkjet or toner-based mechanisms.[^5]